Budibase/website/content/blog/custom-software-development/index.md

 {{< figure src="/custom-software-development/software-development-changing.png"  alt="Custom Software Development Is Changing" >}}

-In the last 30 years, custom software development was primarily utilised within enterprise.
+In the last 30 years, custom software development was primarily utilized within enterprise.
 SMEs simply did not have the time or resource available for custom software development.
 And, when COTS software did not solve the problem for SMEs, tools like Excel and Access were drafted in and a solution glued together.

 This is no longer the case.
 A solution is upon us - the no code platform.